Anti-Japan Tribalism

 Anti-Japan Tribalism: The Root of the Korean Crisis is a book written by Lee Young-hoon (of the Naksungdae Institute of Economic Research), Joung An-ki, Kim Nak-nyeon, Kim Yong-sam, Ju Ik-jong, and Lee Woo-yeon.
 It was published by Miraesa on July 10, 2019.
 The Japanese version, published on November 14, 2019, is subtitled The Root of Japan-South Korea Crisis.

-The book is based on a series of lectures delivered on the web-based Rhee Syngman TV, of which Lee is the host.
+The book is based on a series of lectures delivered on the web-based Syngman Rhee TV, of which Lee is the host.
 The Japanese version was published by Bungeishunjū Ltd. in November 2019 and immediately became a bestseller (no. 1 on Amazon Japan on the day of publication).
 The book also became a bestseller in South Korea, topping the sales charts for seven consecutive weeks at 13 branches of one of the country's largest booksellers.
 The book became a bestseller in South Korea with 130,000 copies sold.
 Bungeishunjū announced it had sold 200,000 copies within a week.
 A translated English version of the book was published in March 2024.

 The book has been criticized by South Korean historians for its historical distortions as well as its political bias, as many of its authors were associated with the New Right (South Korea).